karthikeyakannaiah/karthikeyakannaiah/README.md

 ### if you wanna know more....
-- 🔭 I’m currently working on Web development and Final year project
+- 🔭 I’m currently working on Web development and my Final year project
 - 🌱 I’m currently learning MERN and ML/DL
 - 👯 I’m looking to collaborate on Learning and Teaching
 - 📫 How to reach me: karthikeya009k@gmail.com
-- 😄 Pronouns: He/Him  or yeah try hehe
-- ⚡ Fun fact: I am still a